How many have you played?

 Warhammer 40K: Space Marine

 Stuntman Ignition puts you in charge of every 180, ramp jump and expensive pyrotechnic that goes into the typical Hollywood blockbuster.
 And if you were turned off by the game's disappointing predecessor?
 Know that this sequel is a HUGE improvement.
-Production values have been heightened, gameplay variety has been expanded and the notorious difficulty has been infinitely more balanced.
-Courses are now relatively forgiving, so you can complete challenges without adhering to a Nazi-esque line while some egomaniacal director barks orders at you.
-Some truly epic BOOM to be enjoyed here Stuntman: Ignition deserves better than its current bargain bin status it was saddled with from the start.
+Production values have been heightened, gameplay variety has been expanded and the notorious difficulty has been rebalanced.
+Courses are now relatively forgiving, so you can complete challenges without adhering to a vicious line while some egomaniacal director barks orders at you.
+Stuntman: Ignition deserves better than the bargain bin status it was saddled with from the start.

 Little King's Story